Carly07/Deeelish/README.md

 The featured 'Seasonal' recipe imagery is displayed using a touch enabled carousel offering the users recipe inspiration.
 Users can click on the image to be redirected to the relevant recipe.

 #### Filter Function
-A form at the top of the Discover Recipes page offers users three dropdown menus displaying categories to select from in order to filter their recipe results.
-The Meals & Courses Category and the Cuisines Category have been populated dynamically so they remain consistant with any changes that have been made tot he database.
+A form at the top of the Discover Recipes page offers users three collections, each with dropdown menus displaying categories to select from in order to filter their recipe results.
+The Meals & Courses Collection and the Cuisines Collection have been populated dynamically so they remain consistant with any changes that have been made to individual categories in the database.

 #### Discover Recipe and Browse Category Pages
 The Discover Recipe and Browse Category results are presented in an accordion displaying only basic details and hiding additional information that's not immediately relevant.
 Where users are interested in a particular recipe or category, they can expand the result to reveal more information and or other options available to them such as View, Edit and Delete.